 There are a few different ways that you can massage yourself to get rid of constipation.
 One way is to stimulate the perineum, as mentioned above.
 Another way is to massage the lower abdomen in a clockwise direction.
 This technique is called “self abdominal massage”.

-Abdominal Self Massage may help to improve bowel movements by breaking up stool and helping it move through the intestines more easily.
-To try self abdominal massage to treat chronic constipation, apply massage oil to your stomach.
+Self-Massage may help to improve bowel movements by breaking up stool and helping it move through the intestines more easily.
+To start, apply massage oil to your stomach.
 Castor oil is a superb choice for massage for constipation.
 Lie down on your back with your knees bent and place your hands on your lower abdomen.
-And then massage your lower abdomen with gentle pressure in a clockwise direction for two to three minutes.
+Massage your lower abdomen with gentle pressure in a clockwise direction for two to three minutes.
 Also, you can check out the video on this page for a great abdominal massage.
 For another variation of a good belly massage follow the steps below.

 DIY Massage for Constipation: Show Your Gut Some Love!